-8 Best Outdoor Swimming Places in the Helsinki Region
+The Best Outdoor Pools and Beaches in the Helsinki Region

 Allas Sea Pool

-There are many outdoor swimming places in the Helsinki Region, where you can cool off and enjoy the Finnish summer to the fullest.
-From pristine lakes to heated pools, this article will guide you through a selection of refreshing pools and beaches.
+There are many outdoor pools and beaches in the Helsinki region, where you can cool off and enjoy the Finnish summer to the fullest.
+From pristine lakes with beaches to heated pools, this article will guide you through a selection of refreshing pools and beaches.
 Some of these places are suitable for winter swimming too.

 Allas Sea Pool

-Allas Sea Pool is a popular attraction located in the heart of Helsinki a few steps away from Helsinki Cathedral.
-It offers visitors a unique experience of swimming and relaxation in a stunning outdoor setting no matter what is the outside temperature.
-The pool and saunas are floating on the sea, providing swimmers with breathtaking views of the surrounding landscape.
+Allas Sea Pool is a popular attraction in the heart of Helsinki a few steps away from Helsinki Cathedral.
+It offers visitors a unique experience of swimming and relaxation in a stunning outdoor setting no matter what the outside temperature is.
+The pool and saunas float on the sea, providing swimmers with breathtaking views of the sea and the South Harbour area.

-Allas Sea Pool has a large heated pool, perfect for both leisurely swims and water exercises and a colder sea pool.
+Allas has a heated pool, perfect for leisurely swimming and water exercises and a non-heated sea pool.
 Additionally, there are several saunas available for visitors to enjoy, providing a traditional Finnish sauna experience.
 The pool area also features sun decks where people can soak up the sun and unwind.
+The majority of the saunas are unisex so males and females can enter the same sauna.
+Wearing a swimsuit is mandatory in these saunas.

-Allas Sea Pool is easy to reach because it lies in Helsinki Centre.
-Refreshing is not cheap since an entrance ticket costs almost 20 euros.
+Allas is easy to reach because it lies in Helsinki Centre.
+The pool is open all year round.
+Refreshing is not cheap since an entrance ticket costs about 20 euros.

 Swimming Stadium